leapcode/leap_presentations/platform-workshop/slides.md

 ## While you wait

-If you want to use vagrant during this session please start right away with downloading the `LEAP/jessie` vagrantbox:
+If you want to use `Vagrant` during this session please start right away with downloading the `LEAP/jessie` vagrantbox: